 The World Forum on Energy Regulation (hereinafter WFER) was created in 2000 as a cooperative effort by the world’s main energy regulatory associations.
 Since then, the WFER – held only once every three years – has established itself as the leading international conference on energy regulation.
 Within this platform, key energy industry players, high-level policymakers, academics, and regulators from all over the world gather to engage in strategic and meaningful conversations on the current issues of the energy sector.

-The first WFER (2000) was held in Montreal, Canada, and was hosted by the Régie de l’énergie du Quebec (Quebec’s energy regulator) and the Canadian Association of Members of Public Utility Tribunals (CAMPUT), with the support of the National Commission of Regulatory Utility Commissioners of the United States of America (NARUC).
+The first WFER (2000) was held in Montreal, Canada, and was hosted by the Régie de l’énergie du Quebec (Quebec’s energy regulator) and the Canadian Association of Members of Public Utility Tribunals (CAMPUT), with the support of the National Association of Regulatory Utility Commissioners of the United States of America (NARUC).
 By that year, regional associations such as the Ibero-American Association of Energy Regulatory Entities (ARIAE by its Spanish acronym), the Council of European Energy Regulators (CEER) and the Energy Regulators Regional Association (ERRA) sprung up and expressed their interest.
 As a result, a joint statement was released in which regulators highlighted the need to develop cooperation mechanisms to celebrate next Forum’s edition.

 The WFER II (2003) was held in Rome, Italy, and hosted by the Regulatory Authority for Electricity and Gas of Italy with the support of CEER and the European Commission.
 During this Forum, regulators planned the creation of the International Energy Regulation Network (IERN), a web-based platform to exchange regulatory information, with the support of the Florence School of Regulation (FSR) and financed with European funds.